 As part of her PhD she has taken part in a range of collaborative research projects from practical randomised control trials to empirical work using large applied data sets.

-Susan Steed's Publications
+Susan Steed's Teaching

 Susie has taught for three years at the University of Bristol where she taught the CORE economy curriculum.
 This is a new curriculum in Open-access Resources in Economics that was developed to update the way economics is taught in the light of new developments and be more focused on real world data.
 She has guest lectured at the University of Copenhagen, University of Birmingham, The Centre for Alternative Technology, Royal Holloway and a number of other universities.
 She has also been commissioned to delivery her economics walking tour to groups of students from a number of universities including the London School of Economics, Kings College London and the Open University.